EndPointCorp/end-point-blog/2011/11/14/performing-bulk-edits-in-rails-part-1.html.md

 # when posted looks like
 # "foo_ids"=>["4", "3", "2"]
 ```
-Because we now have an array of IDs selected, it becomes very easy for us to work with our user's selection.
+Because we now have an array of IDs selected, it becomes very easy for us to work with our user’s selection.

 ```ruby
 # app/controller/bulk_edit_controller.rb